phofstet/grapin-employee-handbook/holidays-and-absences.md

 Please think of discussing your *longer holiday periods* with your project leader (and the rest of the team) before sending it to Karin (or Sonja)!

 ### Overtime
 By default, overtime is compensated with extra holidays.
-In fact, *GRAPIN’s Project Management Tool* automatically _accrues_ your extra time the first day of the month.
+In fact, *GRAPIN’s Project Management Tool* automatically _accrues_ your extra time the very first day of the month.

 For any concern about the compensation method, please get in touch with Hans Jörg.

 # Absences
 Absences due to illnes, militar or civil services, or any other personal matter will be communicated to either to Hans Jörg or to your project leader.